kornysietsma/korny-info-blog/_posts/2020-07-19-better-d3-with-react.html.markdown

 I'm using this for my polyglot code tools - I intend to write more about those when I have the time.

 I'd really value feedback on this post - especially as I'm not a react expert, and there are probably major things I've missed!
-Feedback via Disqus below, or via `@kornys` on Twitter.
+Feel free to contact me on [Mastodon](https://hachyderm.io/@korny) or [Bluesky](https://bsky.app/profile/korny.sietsma.com).

 ## Update Mar 2022